green-cleaning-for-dummies.jpgThe weather is warming, flowers are blooming, and birds are chirping away.

 12. TOILET BOWL CLEANERS: Hydrochloric acid: Highly corrosive, irritant to both skin and eyes.
 Damages kidneys and liver.
 Hypochlorite Bleach: Corrosive, irritates or burns eyes, skin and respiratory tract.
 May cause pulmonary edema, vomiting or coma if ingested.
 Contact with other chemicals may cause chlorine fumes which may be fatal.

-Green Cleaning Tips:
+Your Green Cleaning Guide

-DIY Cleaning Products:
+DIY Cleaning Products

-Maybe the cheapest AND greenest way to clean your home would be to make your own cleaning solutions from simple, proven, tried, and true ingredients you probably have in your home right now.
+Maybe the cheapest and greenest way to clean your home would be to make your own cleaning solutions from simple, proven, tried, and true ingredients you probably have in your home right now.

 Thanks to GreenUpgrader, one thing I'll be doing soon is picking up some Twist sponges and sponge cloths at my not-so-local Whole Foods.

-Air It Out:
+Air It Out

-So far in April I've only had my heat on for 2 days and haven't run my A/C at all.
-It's been PERFECT weather for opening up the windows and doors and getting some fresh air circulating.
+green-cleaning-for-dummies.jpgSo far in April I’ve only had my heat on for 2 days and haven’t run my A/C at all.
+It’s been perfect weather for opening up the windows and doors and getting some fresh air circulating.

-Did you realize that the air inside your home is probably 2-5 times more polluted than the air outside?
-When we use products with all those chemicals, track in toxins from outside, and introduce them to our living environment in other ways, where do you expect them to go if you never swap out that toxified air with some fresh air?
+When we use products with all those chemicals, track in toxins from outside and introduce them to our living environment in other ways.

 What are some of your favorite ways to clean green?
 What products do you use?
 What ingredients do you look out for?